 Desa Trunyan Bali is an obscure village in Kintamani (northeast Bali), where the locals have buried their dead above ground for centuries.

 Nicknamed ‘Skull Island’, the infamous Trunyan cemetery is hidden in the steep cliffs and woods on the far end of Lake Batur, away from prying eyes.

 A visit to Trunyan island is one of the most bizarre, unusual, and authentic experiences you can have in Bali, Indonesia.
-The cemetery is always open to visitors, but you have to go by boat.This guide will explain how you can get there, and everything you need to know before you go!
+The cemetery is always open to visitors, but you have to go by boat.This travel guide will explain how to get there, and everything you need to know before you go!

 History & Rituals Of Trunyan Village